Log: Publication

 From childhood, language and writing has always been a safe haven.
 I gravitated towards storytelling in the moments of most uncertainty.
 It was fun.
 Libraries were there no matter how many times I moved.
 I always knew I wanted to write, to be able to share images, thoughts, impressions, dilemmas with others.

 However, a writing career never seemed like an option.
 Of course, a career involving writing, yes.
 But it was out of the question that I would just write.
 That wasn’t a real career, and most importantly, it was unsustainable for someone who had grown up at the cusp of poverty.
 Even when I majored in languages, literature, and the humanities--I imagined I needed to enter academia or do something else.
-And I did, I did do something else, and I found many additional passions in the social sciences, in anthropology, in film, in science tout court.
+And I did, I did do something else, and I found many additional passions in the social sciences, in anthropology, in film, in science.

 It turns out that I had published before, as a student.
 But I never took those achievements seriously.
 I downplayed the writing itself, for some reason, “it didn’t count”.

-Exactly ten years later, my first creative narrative pieces and Spanish-language poetry are forthcoming, and it feels a bit unreal.
+Exactly ten years later, my first creative English narrative pieces and Spanish-language poetry are forthcoming, and it feels a bit unreal.

 I am definitely no expert, far from it, and I am aware of all the ethical issues with the publishing industry, as with any industry, especially as journalism and print struggle financially.
 And yet, the efforts of small presses that I see here in Bogotá and online internationally are exciting (Hypertext and The Good Life, are non-for-profits; The Madrid Review is a volunteer effort).
-And even in more traditional media, there people passionate about storytelling and I can discern (or a better word, vislumbrar) a way of breaking through and sharing stories and histories that matter with a variety of people.
+And even in more traditional media, there are people passionate about storytelling and I can discern (or a better word, vislumbrar) a way of breaking through and sharing stories and histories that matter with a variety of people.
 That prospect excites me.

-Not to say I haven’t been discouraged by rejection (part and parcel of the process) or a perceived shortage of time or disappointment in myself (self-doubt, or perfectionism).
+Not to say I haven’t been discouraged by rejection (part and parcel of the process) or by a perceived shortage of time or disappointment in myself (self-doubt, or perfectionism).
 It has felt impossible at times.
 That feeling of failing to communicate something important, essential or the essential nature of that which I am trying to communicate.
 The hegemony of English also makes publishing in Spanish challenging--and I don’t want to feel pressured to write in English because of it.
 I want to write in English because I feel like it.
-And I want to write in Spanish (or any other language) when I feel like it too.
+And I want to be able to write in Spanish (or any other language) when I feel like it too.

 In those times my friends and family have been essential, as well as the kind words of the readers who have found something worthwhile in my writing.
 But also, diving into the written works of others has been so important.
 Those books, poems, and articles that speak to me motivate me and give me courage.
-And more on that next time.
+More on that next time.

 - Andrea